w3c/wai-wcag-em/procedure.md

 Records of the evaluation specifics could include any of the following:

 *   Copies of the files and resources of the samples;
-    **Note:** Some tools can save the dynamically generated or modified content (DOM) as displayed during the evaluation rather than the initial content of the files and resources, which is often different;
+    <p class="note">Some tools can save the dynamically generated or modified content (DOM) as displayed during the evaluation rather than the initial content of the files and resources, which is often different;</p>
 *   Screenshots (screen grabs) of the samples;
 *   Description of the path to locate the samples, especially when they are part of a process;
 *   Description of the settings, input, and actions used to generate or navigate to the samples.
 Specific test credentials (user-IDs, etc.) required to replicate a unique data set or workflow;
 *   Names and versions of the evaluation tools, web browsers and add-ons, assistive technology, and other software used;
 *   The methods, procedures, and techniques used to evaluate conformance to WCAG 2.

-This recording may apply globally for the entire evaluation, to individual samples, or to individual checks carried out within the audited samples.
-A table or grid may be useful to record what was used for the different samples audited.
+<p class="note">This recording may apply globally for the entire evaluation, to individual samples, or to individual checks carried out within the audited samples.
+A table or grid may be useful to record what was used for the different samples audited.</p>

-**Note:** Records of the evaluation specifics may include sensitive information such as internal code, passwords, and copies of data.
-They may need particular security and privacy precautions.
+<p class="note">Records of the evaluation specifics may include sensitive information such as internal code, passwords, and copies of data.
+They may need particular security and privacy precautions.</p>

 #### Step 5.3: Provide an Evaluation Statement (Optional) {#step5c}